Four Types of Pet insurance Cover

 Choose lifetime cover

 For most pets and owners, lifetime is the only cover worth having.
-The extra cost protects against any ongoing condition your pet develops being excluded from year two.
+The extra cost protects against any ongoing condition being excluded from year two.

 Check the annual vet fee limit